SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 Gain expertise with a skill or tool of your choice.

+* Replace Gambit

+You can replace one gambit you know with a new one.

 ### Level 10

 * Gambit Die Size (d10)

 Your Gambit Die is upgraded to D10.

+* Replace Gambit

+You can replace one gambit you know with a new one.

 * Select Strategic Plan